 Floortime Strategies to Promote Capacities 4 and 5 with Dr. Andrea Davis

 Today’s example of a Floortime session is broken into three parts.
 First, I was trying to start an activity that I had done in a video from a few years ago, but ended up following his lead instead when my son wasn’t interested.
 The next video gets into a back-and-forth flow with some engaging and social problem-solving around a PlayDoh activity.
-In the final clip I’m really trying to challenge him at FEDC 4 (shared social problem solving) into the symbolic world at FEDC 5 (using symbols and creating emotional ideas).
+In the final clip I’m really trying to challenge him at FEDC 4 (shared problem solving) into the symbolic world at FEDC 5 (using symbols and creating emotional ideas).

 Strategies from Dr. Davis’ co-authored book mentioned above are cited throughout the blog.
 While Floortime is about being in the moment and sharing joy rather than applying prescriptive strategies, having a list of strategies is often helpful for beginners so the process is teachable and repeatable.

 My goal was to demonstrate my son’s growth since a previous video we had shown in this blog post on self-reflection.
 I started with the same activity where my son was not showing joint attention about four years ago: running the trains along the table pushing the soap off the table.

 My son wasn’t interested in my idea.
 He only wanted to talk about where the box went from his toy.
 So the video clip shows me co-regulating with him through this concern about the box being gone to the recycling box.
 Dr. Davis is so excited to see how far he’s come and to see me using so many Floortime strategies in order to make the experience with him joyful.

 Sign up to our Patreon page to see the Floortime videos